peffis/lists/README.md

 password you used in step 2

-4) Create a table in the list database you created in step 1 (use some admin tool or do "CREATE TABLE 'lists' ('lists' text NOT NULL);" in mysql) as the user you created in step 2.
+4) Create a table in the list database you created in step 1 (use some admin tool or do "CREATE TABLE 'lists' ('lists' text NOT NULL, 'updated' datetime);" in mysql) as the user you created in step 2.
 It is a simple table with one column of type text.
 The name of the column should be 'lists'.
 No other database schema is being used currently in this project.
 In fact, since the JSON object is written in text into this field it would be possible to replace the mysql dependency completely with a write to a file in the file system.

 Acknowledgements